-[17] The Complainant argues that rent rate changes should be made only to the subject building and not to all Class "B" buildings in the zone.
-For support, lease data from the subject property was detailed, which is appropriate but lease data showing even lower rates from other buildings does not support the contention that the subject cannot compete with other Class "B" properties.
-The 2012 lease data from the subject supports the assessed rate of \$19.00 per square foot more than the requested \$17.00 per square foot rate.
-2012 leases were at rent rates averaging from \$18.31 to \$18.50 per square foot.

-[18] The Respondent's argument about consistency in typical rates used in both the extraction and application of capitalization rates is appropriate for situations where assessment of an entire class of properties is being challenged.
-In this instance, the Complainant was arguing that the subject property does not fit in with other Class "B" properties and the rent rate for only this property should be lowered and not the rent rate for all "B" properties.
-The Board does not accept the argument of the Complainant on this issue.
-Rents being achieved in the property are not lower than rents in other DT2 Class "B" properties.
+- [17] The Complainant argues that rent rate changes should be made only to the subject building and not to all Class "B" buildings in the zone.
+For support, lease data from the subject property was detailed.
+The highest rate from five leases was \$14.00 per square foot.
+The Respondent provided data on 35 leases in "B-" buildings.
+Rent rates ranged from \$8.00 to \$28.00 per square foot.
+Thirteen leases that commenced in 2012 showed the highest mean and median rates.
+The leases in the subject property reported by the Complainant were included in the Respondent's evidence and those \$13.70 \$14.00 rents were amongst the lowest.
+The Board finds that recently negotiated leases in the subject property provide sufficient evidence to warrant a reduction in the office rate to \$15.00 per square foot. - [18] The Respondent's argument about consistency in typical rates in extracting and applying capitalization rates is appropriate for situations where assessment of an entire class of properties is being challenged.
+In this instance, the Complainant was arguing that the subject property does not fit in with other Class "B" properties and the rent rate for this property should be lowered and not the rent rate for all "B" properties.
+The Board accepts the argument of the Complainant on this issue but it does not find that the subject property cannot compete in the Class "B" market.
+Rents being achieved in the property are fully within the range of rents in other DT1 Class "B-" properties.

-[19] The Board considered the evidence offered by the parties, particularly that pertaining to sales of downtown properties.
+- [19] The Board considered the evidence offered by the parties, particularly that pertaining to sales of downtown properties.
 The Board finding is that there is a limited amount of evidence to support the 5.0 percent Class "B" capitalization rate, however the Complainant has not provided anything other than a hierarchal argument and a recalculation of some of the Respondent's data to support its proposed 6.50 percent capitalization rate.
-The recalculations produced a range of rates for Class "B" properties from 5.02 to 5.60 percent which is much lower than the 6.5 percent that is being requested.
-For the argument about hierarchy, there was no market support for increasing the rate as much as proposed by the Complainant.

-[20] Review of the sales and assessment evidence of values per square foot of building area tends to support the positioning of Class "B" assessments both from a market perspective and from the point of view of equity.
-The subject property is assessed at a rate of \$375 per square foot of building area.
-Sales of two Class "B" buildings indicated rates of \$310 and \$407 per square foot.
-"B-" building sales were at \$275 and \$375 per square foot.
+The recalculations produced a range of rates for Class "B" properties from 5.02 to 5.60 percent which is much lower than the 6.5 percent rate that is being requested.
+For the argument about hierarchy, there was no market support for increasing the rate as much as proposed by the Complainant. - [20] Review of the sales and assessment evidence of values per square foot of building area tends to support the positioning of Class "B" and "B-" assessments both from a market perspective and from the point of view of equity.
+The subject property's 2013 assessed rate is \$370 per square foot of building area but this Board has altered the rate to \$303 by reducing the office rent rate.
+Sales of Class "B" and "B-" buildings indicated rates of \$407, \$346 and \$310 per square foot.
+"B-" building sales were at \$276 and \$375 per square foot.
 None of these prices have been adjusted for differences between properties nor have they been adjusted for market changes over time (time adjustment).
-The subject assessment fits within these ranges.

-[21] Having regard to the year over change in assessments, the 2012 assessment (based on market value as at July 1, 2011) indicated a rate of \$156.45 per square foot of building but the most comparable sales that occurred during 2011 showed prices from \$276 to \$310 per square foot of building area.
+The sales prices bracket the \$303 per square foot rate. - [21] Having regard to the 95 percent year over change in assessments, the 2012 assessment (based on market value as at July 1, 2011) indicated a rate of \$189.73 per square foot of building but the most comparable sales that occurred during 2011 showed prices from \$276 to \$310 per square foot of building area.
 Perhaps the 2012 assessment was substantially lower than market.
-Nevertheless, the Board does not adjust assessments solely on the basis of year over year changes.
-In this instance, the 140 percent increase is at least partially attributable to higher rents (supported by evidence) and a lower capitalization rate (supported by evidence).
+Nevertheless, the Board will not adjust assessments solely on the basis of year over year changes.